-Certified financial planner Jason Heath agrees with the assessment that Nathalie can afford to retire based on the data presented, but there’s not a huge buffer and the math assumes all factors are held constant.
-Here is advisor Jason Heath’s assessment of her retirement numbers.
+Certified financial planner Jason Heath agrees with the assessment that Nathalie can afford to retire based on the data presented, but there’s not a huge buffer, and the math assumes all factors are held constant.
+Here is his assessment of her retirement numbers.

-This just goes to show you that retirement modeling is a sensitive science.
+This just goes to show you that retirement modelling is a sensitive science.
 In fact, it’s more of an art than a science.

 I think it’s important when people are creating a retirement budget to consider extraordinary expenses.
-Nathalie may figure she will only spend $35,000 per year but needs to consider car replacement, home repairs, and medical costs.
-She may buy three or more cars during the rest of her life and that needs to be considered.
+Nathalie may figure she will only spend $35,000 per year, but she needs to consider car replacement, home repairs and medical costs.
+She may buy three or more cars during the rest of her life, and that needs to be considered.
 She owns two properties, including a rural cabin.
 Ongoing repairs and renovations may be required and may not be factored into her budget.
-She likely has medical coverage now at work that could mean such expenses are out of pocket expenses post-retirement.
+She likely has medical coverage now at work that could mean such expenses are out-of-pocket expenses post-retirement.
 And if she sells her cabin in the future to buy an RV, she will likely have to consider capital gains tax on the sale.

 Of note, it appears that her pension plan will be indexed to the greater of 50% of inflation or inflation less 3%, so I’ve assumed 1% annual indexing and 2% future inflation.